-Ian Banks is a chartered architect and a public art consultant.
-He is the director of Atoll Ltd, his micro architecture + art ‘collaborative’ of just one, that partners with a growing network of artists, architects, landscape architects, engineers, designers, curators and creative organisations.
+Ian Banks is both a chartered architect and a public art consultant.
+He is the director of Atoll Ltd, a micro architecture + art ‘collaborative’ of one, that looks to partner with an growing network of artists, designers, architects, landscape architects, engineers, curators and creative organisations.

-His largely domestic architectural work is carried out as a stand alone business with a pride on good customer service and great professionalism.
-These commissions deliberately depend on repeat trade and via word-of-mouth recommendations, rather than a result of advertising.
-This then leaves time for Atoll to pursue other creative interests, and so profits from more commercial work are reinvested internally to essentially subsidise the more cultural, community and non-profit interests that the studio is equally passionate about.
-As such, at any one time, the practice’s work is split to varying degrees between the 4 main working areas of:
+His largely residential architectural commissions are carried out as a stand-alone business, with a pride in delivering great design, customer service and professionalism in equal measure.
+These commissions rely deliberately on gaining repeat trade via word-of-mouth recommendations – rather than be the result of advertising and marketing.
+Atoll also pursues other non-profit and voluntary interests in other creative and artistic fields.
+In doing so, the company ploughs back its profits gained from more commercial work to subsidise the more cultural and community placemaking interests that it is equally passionate about.
+As such, at any one time, Atoll’s work is split to varying degrees between four main working areas of:

 - Architecture – Private Housing & Leisure